ripplejs/compiler/Readme.md

 [![Build Status](https://travis-ci.org/ripplejs/compiler.png?branch=master)](https://travis-ci.org/ripplejs/compiler)

-  Compile a view using a set of directives and bindings.
-Takes a view that has an `el` and a `model`, walks through the DOM and binds any custom attributes or elements.
+  Render a template and view using a set of directives and bindings.
+Walks through the DOM and binds any custom attributes or elements.

-  * Interpolate strings in text or attribute values and have them auto-update with model changes
-  * Add custom elements that are composed views
+  * Compose views
   * Add custom attributes
   * Toggles boolean attributes automatically eg. hidden="{{hidden}}"